idaholab/moose/modules/contact/doc/content/syntax/Contact/index.md

 The formulation parameter specifies the technique used to enforce contact.
-The DEFAULT option uses a kinematic enforcement algorithm that transfers the internal forces at secondary nodes to the corresponding master face, and forces the secondary node to be at a specific location on the master face using a penalty parameter.
+The DEFAULT option uses a kinematic enforcement algorithm that transfers the internal forces at secondary nodes to the corresponding primary face, and forces the secondary node to be at a specific location on the primary face using a penalty parameter.
 The converged solution with this approach results no penetration between the surfaces.
 The PENALTY algorithm employs a penalty approach, where the penetration between the surfaces is penalized, and the converged solution